Manhattan Municipal Building: Facade

-The building consists of 25 bays on its western and eastern facades (counting the eastern facade as being composed of the northeastern, southeastern and eastern elevations) and three bays on its northern and southern facades.
+The building is divided vertically into 25 bays on its western elevation; 25 bays combined across the northeastern, southeastern, and eastern elevations; and three bays on its northern and southern elevations.
 Each bay contains either one or two windows on each story.
 The facade is made of ashlar granite, except for the details above the 23rd floor, which are made of terracotta.
-A three-story-tall colonnade of Corinthian columns runs across the base along Centre Street, with the rest of the building set back behind the colonnade.
-At the top of the colonnade is a carved entablature.
+A three-story colonnade of Corinthian columns runs across the base along Centre Street, and the rest of the building is set back behind the colonnade.
+The colonnade averages 66 ft tall, including pedestals, and is topped by a carved entablature.
+The central portion of the colonnade is freestanding and is flanked by 16 three-quarter columns, each measuring about 6 ft wide and 52 ft tall.
+Early plans called for statuary above the colonnade, similar to the statuary above St. Peter's Basilica.
 There is also a false colonnade on the facade above the 22nd floor.
-The 1939 WPA Guide to New York City stated that the facade "gains dignity through the bold treatment of the intermediate stories, despite the poorly related tower and the disturbing character of the Corinthian colonnade at the base".